heysep/sepehr.github.io/_posts/2015-12-14-polymorphic-association-with-a-join-model.md

 layout: post
 title: Polymorphic Association with A Join Model
 ---
-For our final project at The Iron Yard Academy my two team partners and I have been building an app called abstract. abstract is a community for makers – primarily visual artists.
-It is a place to seek inspiration and feedback from other creatives and friends.
+For our final project at The Iron Yard Academy our team has been building an app called abstract. abstract is a community for makers – primarily visual artists.
+It is also a place to seek inspiration and feedback from other makers.

 One of the features we wanted to have is tagging.